ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 ### Run tests in Azure pipeline

 With all tests in place, we can now create a pipeline to execute them.
-I've created an example pipeline that executes the tests in an Azure DevOps pipeline.
+I’ve created an example pipeline that runs the tests in an Azure DevOps environment.

-I tried using the `Pester` task from the [Pester Test Runner](https://marketplace.visualstudio.com/items?itemName=Pester.PesterRunner) Azure DevOps extension, but all tests related to rules that should be skipped (e.g. for a specific scope) failed.
-It seems the results from PSRule are different when using task compared to running Pester using the Powershell cmdlet.
+Initially, I tried to use the `Pester` task from the [Pester Test Runner](https://marketplace.visualstudio.com/items?itemName=Pester.PesterRunner) Azure DevOps extension.
+However, tests related to rules that should be skipped (e.g. for a specific scope) failed.
+It appears that the results from PSRule differ when using the task compared to running Pester with the PowerShell cmdlet.

-So instead, I'm using a PowerShell script to execute the tests.
-It's based on an example from the blog post [Increase the success rate of Azure DevOps pipelines using Pester](https://www.logitblog.com/increase-the-success-rate-of-azure-devops-pipelines-using-pester/) by Ryan Ververs-Bijkerk.
-I've added additional logic to install both the PSRule and Pester modules.
+So instead, I chose to use a PowerShell script to execute the tests.
+This script is based on an example from the blog post [Increase the success rate of Azure DevOps pipelines using Pester](https://www.logitblog.com/increase-the-success-rate-of-azure-devops-pipelines-using-pester/) by Ryan Ververs-Bijkerk.
+I’ve added additional logic to install both the PSRule and Pester modules.
 You can find the PowerShell script [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/Invoke-PesterTests.ps1).

-The pipeline will execute the PowerShell script to run the tests and generate test results.
-The test results are then published.
+The pipeline executes the PowerShell script to run the tests and generate test results, which are then published.
 You can find the pipeline [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/pipelines/pester-azure-pipelines.yml).

 ## Conclusion

 Pester and PSRule are a great combination.
 By using a test driven approach, I found it much easier to create new rules and update existing ones.
-Testing the custom convention to load the API Management policy files was a bit more difficult, but I'm happy a found a usable workaround.
+Testing the custom convention to load the API Management policy files was a bit more difficult, but I'm happy to have found a practical workaround.

 You can find the combined sample of my [previous posts](/blog/2024/09/02/validate-api-management-policies-with-psrule/) and this post [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).